argentini/Argentini.SqlPkg/README.md

 - `/p:VerifyExtraction=` defaults to `false`.
 - Destination file paths will be created if they do not exist.

-### /Action:Restore

-This mode is equivalent to `Action:Import` to restore a `.bacpac` file, with the following differences.

-- The destination database will be purged of all user objects (tables, views, etc.) before the restoration.
-- If the destination database doesn't exist it will be created.
-- `/TargetTrustServerCertificate:` defaults to `true`.
-- `/TargetTimeout:` defaults to `30`.
-- `/CommandTimeout:` defaults to `120`.
-- Destination file paths will be created if they do not exist.

-## Usage

-You can use SqlPkg as you would use the Microsoft SqlPackage CLI application.
-When not using *Backup* or *Restore* modes, the entire argument list is simply piped to SqlPackage and will run normally.
-So you can use `sqlpkg` everywhere SqlPackage is used.

 Here's a *Backup* example for Bash:

 ```bash